 We’re Proud to be Celebrating International Volunteers Day

 Throughout our From Donkeys to Innovators project funded by the Heritage Lottery Fund, we’ve had volunteers help us with community curation, attending oral history workshops, participating in archiving and digitisation processes, plus contributing to blog posts.
-We spoke to two of these volunteers who have recently been over at Redbank House working with Archivist, Heather Roberts, and Claire Turner who is managing our project.
+We spoke to two of these volunteers who have been over at Redbank House.
+They have been working with Archivist, Heather Roberts, and Claire Turner who is managing our project.

 One of our longstanding volunteer, Avril